christophebe/crawler.ninja/README.md

 - referer               : String, if truthy sets the HTTP referer header
 - domainBlackList       : The list of domain names (without tld) to avoid to crawl (an array of String).
 The default list is in the file : /default-lists/domain-black-list.js
 - suffixBlackList       : The list of url suffice to avoid to crawl (an array of String).
 The default list is in the file : /default-lists/domain-black-list.js
-- method                : HTTP method used for crawling, default : GET.

-You can also use the [mikeal's request options](https://github.com/mikeal/request#requestoptions-callback) and will be directly passed to the request() method.
+You can also use the [mikeal's request options](https://github.com/mikeal/request#requestoptions-callback) and will be directly passed to the request() function.

 You can pass these options to the init() function if you want them to be global or as items in the queue() calls if you want them to be specific to that item (overwriting global options).